What are Electric Motors and How Do They Work?

 What Is Rotational Speed (RPM)?

-Rotational speed motors (RPM) , in terms of an electric motor, is the number of rotations of a tool per unit of time and is measured in revolutions per minute (RPM).
+Motor’s rotational speed is the number of rotations of a tool per unit of time and is measured in revolutions per minute (RPM).
 In fact, RPM is a unit of measure used to show the no-load speed or frequency of a power tool.

 This speed also has a direct relationship with the type of tool we use.
 For example, cordless drills typically offer a maximum speed of around 2000 RPM, while most corded drills typically operate at a speed of 3000 RPM.

-The force that causes an item to rotate, measured in Newton Metres (Nm), is the greatest indicator of how strong your drill or impact driver is.
-The greater the figure in newton metres, the more twisting force it will give.
+The force that causes an item to rotate, measured in Newton Meters (Nm), is the greatest indicator of how strong your drill or impact driver is.
+The greater the figure in newton meters, the more twisting force it will give.

 Traditional Torque Rating Measurement Method: